Ariel Borysiuk: Return to Lechia Gdańsk

 On 26 January 2018 Borysiuk moved to back to Lechia Gdańsk after his unsuccessful spell in English football.
 Initially after joining, Borysiuk was back in the Lechia team, playing 12 of the team's final 18 games of the season helping the team to avoid relegation.
 With the introduction of Piotr Stokowiec as the Lechia manager he found himself out of the starting eleven, and sometimes even seen as just a reserve.
 After the good start Lechia made in the 2018-19 season, they found themselves top of the league after 19 games and going into the winter break.
 During this time Borysiuk had only managed to make 5 appearances, playing an average of only 30 minutes in each of those games.
 Due to his lack of first team football Borysiuk moved to Wisła Płock on loan.
 While on loan for Wisła he played 12 games for the second half of the season scoring two goals.
 With Lechia winning the Polish Cup at the end of the season and finishing in a record equaling 3rd place Borysiuk knew that chances would be limited in the squad for him.
 The club agreed to a contract termination on 3 July 2019, meaning he was able to join his next club on a free transfer.

 Sheriff Tiraspol

 On 29 July 2019, Borysiuk signed for Sheriff Tiraspol.

 Chennaiyin

 On 10 August 2021, Borysiuk joined Indian Super League side Chennaiyin on a one-year deal.

 KF Laçi

 On 26 July 2022, he signed a two-year contract with Albanian Kategoria Superiore club KF Laçi.

+Chojniczanka

+On 17 June 2023, Borysiuk signed a one-year deal with an extension option with II liga club Chojniczanka Chojnice.
+After making nine appearances across all competitions, he left the club by mutual consent on 5 December that year.

+Hutnik Warsaw and first retirement

+On 16 January 2024, Borysiuk joined IV liga outfit Hutnik Warsaw.
+He left the club at the end of the season.

+On 11 October 2024, he announced his retirement from professional football.

+Orzeł Baniocha

+On 8 March 2025, Borysiuk returned to football five months after announcing his retirement and joined seventh-tier club Orzeł Baniocha.